Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

 ```

 !!!
 Note
-    If you want more information about running _Gunicorn_ with _Gevent_, have a look on the
+    If you want more information about running _Gunicorn_ with _Gevent_, have a look at the
     [official documentation](https://flask-socketio.readthedocs.io/en/latest/deployment.html).

 Now start _Gunicorn_ by running: